What is a contract for difference (CFD)?

 Like anything in life, CFD trading is not without its risks.
 Most of these potential negative effects can be reduced with proper research and by following a structured trading plan.
-But you must remember that there is no way to completely eliminate all risk.
-The best we can hope for is to minimise the possible negative effects.
-With this in mind, we recommend you take note of the following potential pitfalls:
+But you must remember that there is no way to completely eliminate all risks, although there are a few ways to minimise the possible negative effects.

 Over-leveraging of positions

 Far and away the biggest mistake that new traders can make is risking too much on a given position.
 One of the reasons "over-leveraging" occurs so frequently with inexperienced traders is that many of them look at CFD trading as a new career and a path to wealth.
 When given a chance to place leveraged trades (with the potential for improved earnings), many new traders abuse this opportunity and incur significant losses (or even completely wipe out their trading accounts) in the process.

 All you need is an appropriate risk management strategy: use stop orders to limit the size of your losses and risk only a manageable proportion of your trading capital.

 Traders must remember to be prudent at all times as they aim to create a base of CFDs that generate steady, long-term profits instead of trying to hit a perfect "hole-in-one" at every opportunity.